 Pinking shears tend to be heavy, making it difficult to shear long lengths of fabric.
 As an alternative, look for a rotary cutter that has a pinking blade.

-While pinking shears will reduce fraying, the shears will not completely prevent fraying.
+While pinking shears will reduce fraying, they won't prevent it completely.
 You may find that a pinked edge will begin to fray after several cycles through the washing machine.

 Method Two: Fabric Sealants

-Fabric sealants are clear plastic liquids in a tube that seal the fabric edge.
+Fabric sealants are clear plastic liquids in a tube that seal the fabric edge and stop fraying without sewing.
 Fabric sealants, which are made by several different companies, are available in craft stores.

 To apply fabric sealants, trim any loose threads from the edge of the fabric.
 Squeeze the tube to apply a thin coat to the edges of the fabric.
 The sealant will dry clear.